rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <h4>Using Different Macros for ON and OFF via a Virtual External Device</h4>
 -->

-While macros can be run directly by configuring them in the "Int Objects" screen and running MQTT Discovery, there may be situations where more flexibility is needed.
+While macros can be run directly by configuring them in the <b>Int Objects</b> screen and running MQTT Discovery, there may be situations where more flexibility is needed.
 For example,
 you want to run different macros when sending an "on" or "off" from the same topic.